Exploring MACI Knee Surgery Clinical Trials and Patient Outcomes Skip to content

 Important Safety Information

-MACI is contraindicated in patients with a known history of hypersensitivity to gentamicin, other aminoglycosides, or products of porcine or bovine origin.
-MACI is also contraindicated for patients with severe osteoarthritis of the knee, inflammatory arthritis, inflammatory joint disease, or uncorrected congenital blood coagulation disorders.
-MACI is also not indicated for use in patients who have undergone prior knee surgery in the past 6 months, excluding surgery to procure a biopsy or a concomitant procedure to prepare the knee for a MACI implant.
+Contraindications: MACI is contraindicated in patients with a known history of hypersensitivity to gentamicin, other aminoglycosides, products of porcine or bovine origin; in patients with severe osteoarthritis of the knee, inflammatory arthritis, inflammatory joint disease, or uncorrected congenital blood coagulation disorders; in patients who have undergone prior knee surgery in the past 6 months, excluding surgery to procure a biopsy or a concomitant procedure to prepare the knee for a MACI implant; or in patients unable to cooperate with a physician-prescribed post-surgical rehabilitation program.

-The safety of MACI in patients with malignancy in the area of cartilage biopsy or implant is unknown.
-Expansion of present malignant or dysplastic cells during the culturing process or implantation is possible.
+• Malignancy: The risk of MACI in patients with malignancy in the area of cartilage biopsy or implant is unknown.
+Expansion of malignant or dysplastic cells present in biopsy tissue during manufacture and subsequent implantation may be possible.

-Patients undergoing procedures associated with MACI are not routinely tested for transmissible infectious diseases.
-A cartilage biopsy and MACI implant may carry the risk of transmitting infectious diseases to healthcare providers handling the tissue.
-Universal precautions should be employed when handling the biopsy samples and the MACI product.
+• Transmissible infectious diseases: Because patients undergoing procedures associated with MACI are not routinely tested for transmissible infectious diseases, cartilage biopsy and MACI implant may carry risk of transmitting infectious diseases.

-Final sterility test results are not available at the time of shipping.
-In the case of positive sterility results, health care provider(s) will be contacted.
+• Product Sterility: Final sterility test results are not available at the time of shipping.

-Use of MACI in pediatric patients (younger than 18 years of age) or patients over 65 years of age has not been established.
+• Use of MACI in pediatric patients (younger than 18 years of age) or in patients over 65 years of age has not been established.

-Please see Full Prescribing Information for more information.
+Please see Full Prescribing Information.

 Indication

-MACI® is an autologous cellularized scaffold product that is indicated for the repair of single or multiple symptomatic, full-thickness cartilage defects of the adult knee, with or without bone involvement.
+MACI® is an autologous cellularized scaffold product indicated for the repair of single or multiple symptomatic, full-thickness cartilage defects of the knee with or without bone involvement in adults.

-MACI® (autologous cultured chondrocytes on porcine collagen membrane) is an autologous cellularized scaffold product that is indicated for the repair of single or multiple symptomatic, full-thickness cartilage defects of the adult knee, with or without bone involvement.
+MACI® (autologous cultured chondrocytes on porcine collagen membrane) is an autologous cellularized scaffold product indicated for the repair of single or multiple symptomatic, full-thickness cartilage defects of the knee with or without bone involvement in adults.

 Limitations of Use